Licensing - Privacy Notice

-Melton Borough Council uses your personal data to provide you with the Licensing service.
+Melton Borough Council, as Licensing Authority uses your personal data to provide you with the Licensing service .

-Our Data Protection Officer is the Corporate Improvement Manager at Parkside, Station Approach, Burton Street, Melton Mowbray, Leicestershire LE13 1GH.
-They can be emailed at firstname.lastname@example.org
+The Data Protection Officer can be contacted by writing to Parkside, Station Approach, Burton Street, Melton Mowbray, Leicestershire LE13 1GH.
+They can be emailed at @melton.gov.uk

 Why we process your data